ckarwin/The_Quantified_Self/README.md

 * mindfullness
 * nutrition

 Additionally, there are other quantities that will be more specific to each user.
-For example, there may be a particular bad habit that one is working to overcome.
-It would thus be beneficial to track days for which they were able to practive restraint from the deleterios habbit.
-In this case the user could define a **value** called **restraint** which has inputs of either 0 or 1.
-Such a specialized tracker could be anything, e.g. work time, family time, music practice, exercise, etc. The Quantified Self adapts to each user's unique requirements.
+The Quantified Self allows the user to define their own set of values they wish to track.